pranavpr/cardinfo.github.io/_posts/2020-03-21-best-credit-cards-in-india-for-cashback.md

   - 1% fuel surcharge waiver

 Ola Money SBI Credit Card, instead of statement cash, provides cashback in Ola Money wallet within 3 days of transaction.
 Ola Money wallet can be used at 1500+ other merchants online.

+{% include tip.html tip="Settling Ola Postpaid bills using Ola Money SBI Credit Card also gives a cashback of 15% up to Rs.
+1,000 per month.
+Use Ola Money Postpaid at partner merchants to maximize the benefit." %}

 ### Bottomline

 Cashback credit cards simplify the reward redemption and are a good option to many.
 The only caveat of these credit cards is low reward rate.
 While credit cards which allow redemption for air tickets and hotel stay can offer a reward rate between 5% and 7%, cashback credit cards provide an average reward rate of around 2%.
 If you are an occasional traveler, consider going for cashback credit cards, otherwise look at other [better credit cards](/best-credit-cards-in-india-for-2020/) to maximize your return.

 _Which is your favorite cashback credit card?
 Did I miss any credit card which should be part of this list?
 Let me know by leaving a quick comment below._